Archival Manuscript and Printed Book

 Rare Book School:

-independent non-profit educational institute supporting the study of the history
+is an independent non-profit educational institute supporting the study

-machine-press era book manufacture, and they teach using a collection of presses
+manufacture, and they teach using a collection of presses and printing

-and printing equipment, early books, and innumerable other artifacts relevant to
+equipment, early books, and innumerable other artifacts relevant to the

-upper-division students planning on graduate study in library science or the
+students planning on graduate study in library science or the study of

 Preservation 101: Preservation Basics for Paper and Media